 - AP Flour

 - Butter, the butter should be “Playable” which means that the butter is soft like play dough so when pressed it does not lose its shape.

-Even though I used Nutella to fill the cookies I am not listing it as an ingredients for a few reasons.
+Even though I used Nutella to fill the cookies I am not listing it as an ingredient for a few reasons.
 Firstly, you can use whatever brand you like.
-Secondly, you can playground and have fun with the flavors, for example you can add 1/8 tsp of nutmeg and raspberries preserve.
+Secondly, you can playground and have fun with the flavors, for example, you can add 1/8 tsp of nutmeg and raspberries to preserve.
 But you can skip the filling and just enjoy the cookie as is.

 How To Make These Hazelnut Shortbread Cookies:

 Place the hazelnut in the food processor and process for about 8 seconds then add the sugar and process again for additional 10 seconds.
 It should resemble a coarse meal.
 Add the flour and butter and process again just until a dough is formed.

 Empty the bowl on a clean work surface and press the dough with your hand.
 Place the dough between two pieces of parchment paper and roll to 1/4″ thick.
 Place in the refrigerator for about 1 hour.

-Preheat oven to 350F and line two baking pans with parchment paper.
-Use a 2″ cookie cutter to cut the rolled dough, place on the lined pans, and bake.
+Preheat the oven to 350F and line two baking pans with parchment paper.
+Use a 2″ cookie cutter to cut the rolled dough, place it on the lined pans, and bake.

-Please know that you can make this recipe using a food processor or using a bowl and a pastry cutter/your hands.
+Please know that you can make this recipe using a food processor or using a bowl and a pastry cutter/with your hands.
 If you would like to use a standing mixer, make sure the butter is soft, but please note the cookie might lose some of its tenderness.

 Few Important Notes About Cutting the Dough: